SnowCait/ci-services-market-share/README.md

 ## Notice

-- Only public repository in GitHub
+- Only public repositories in GitHub
 - Exclude Jenkins, GitLab CI